M-ballabio1/D3S-projects/README.md

 #### 2. Decision Tree Regression project for Time Series
             Forecasting analysis AMAZON stock prize using "AMZN_data.csv" dataset on Kaggle.

-            The analysis uses DecisionTreeRegression model for predict the AMZN stocks price for the next 25 days.
+            The analysis uses DecisionTreeRegression model for predict the stocks price for the next 25 days.
             In this first experience with Time Series data, I didn't use cross-validation, which would have allowed me to get an idea of the accuracy level of the higher analysis.

             In any case, I decided to carry out a manual cross-validation that allowed me to become more familiar with the theoretical concept of Cross-Validation.

+            The result with cross_validation=5 is R2_SCORE = 0.82